nishababy-MS/media-services-dotnet-functions-integration/media-functions-for-logic-app/LiveStreamAnalysis.md

 ### 5. Configure live streaming with AMS

-You should use AMS v2 because subclipping is not yet available in AMS v3.
+This sample use AMS v2 but it would be better to use AMS v3.
 You can use the REST API, SDKs, Azure portal or [AMSE for v2](http://aka.ms/amseforv2).

 Make sure that the AMS streaming endpoint is started.
 To do so, go to the Azure portal or AMSE, select the Azure Media Services account which has been created in step #1, and start the default streaming endpoint.